L carrier: Development

 Initial development and testing of the coaxial system took place between 1935 and 1937 on a test bed of a 95-mile (153 km) two-way coaxial cable between locations in New York City and Philadelphia.
 A distance of 3800 mi was simulated by repeatedly remodulating signals and looping them twenty times between the endpoints.
 The system provided 240 channels over a single circuit.

-The first production installation of the L-1 carrier system went into service between Stevens Point, Wisconsin and Minneapolis, Minnesota in 1941 over a distance of almost 200 mi. with a capacity of 480 channels, far more than could be carried by balanced pair carrier systems, and cheaper per channel for high-usage routes.
+The first production installation of the L-1 carrier system went into service between Stevens Point, Wisconsin and Minneapolis, Minnesota in 1941 over a distance of almost 200 mi. with a capacity of 480 channels, far more than could be carried by balanced pair carrier telephony systems, and cheaper per channel for high-usage routes.

 A small-scale L-type carrier system between Baltimore, Maryland and Washington, D.C. was intended for short-distance low-volume traffic.
 The system likely to be designated L-2 was abandoned at an early stage in the 1940s.

 With the anticipation of the end of war-time responsibilities, AT&T announced in December 1944 a development plan for nationwide build-out of the coaxial carrier network for support of not only long-distance telephone service, but also for television transmissions.
 The result of post-war research of this goal was the definition of the L-3 carrier system.

 Each successive version had at least twice as many channels as the previous version, culminating in the L-5E design in 1976.
 AT&T Long Lines built two coast-to-coast systems of L-3 as well as shorter ones connecting major cities, especially the big cities of the eastern United States, as a supplement to the mainstay microwave transmission systems.
 Some were later upgraded to L-4, while others were simply overbuilt with a new L-5 system.